golemfactory/clay/scripts/ci/README.md

     ansible-playbook --key-file=~/.ssh/your_ssh_key -i inventory/ site.yml

+# Note about HTTPS

+TLS certificate handling is not automated at the moment.
+You will need to use certbot manually if you want to get a certificate from letsencrypt.
+If you wish to disable HTTPS completely you can do so by adding a `-e '{"tls_enabled": false}'` switch to your `ansible-playbook` command.

 # Instance Identification

 Instances need to be properly tagged to be found by ansible.
 The tags are: